This policy explains how our organisation collects and manages the personal data of natural persons, including retained data.

 When you log onto our system to use our software as part of your mandatory workplace safety training, we collect personal data so that we can track and accurately gauge how you can identify and control hazards within the workplace.
 Results are tracked in real time via our comprehensive reporting platform.
 We then report your monitored behaviour to our client and your name is identified with the data.

 Your use of our mental health software is VOLUNTARY and an account can only be created by YOU!
-The only personal data we receive is what you give us when you set up your account and you are able to select your own filters, including using a pseudonym, if you do not wish to identify yourself.
-Data is collected to identify and address early indicators of stress anxiety and depression.
-Results are de-identified.
+The only personal data we receive is what you give us when you set up your account.
 The purpose is to improve mental health in the workplace.
-The data is not personal data because it cannot be linked back to you.

 NOTE: We do NOT sell or lease or transfer your data to anyone else.